sfchronicle/newsapp-template/readme.rst

 ::

-    ├── auth.json - authentication information for S3 and other endpoints
+    ├── auth.json - authentication information for Google Sheets and other endpoints ├── build
-    ├── build
     │   ├── assets
     │   ├── app.js